 Overnight in Siem Reap

-After breakfast, your Vietnam Cambodia holiday starts when private tour guide picks you up and takes you on a full-day discovery tour of the remains of an ancient civilization that once ruled much of Southeast Asia, the Angkor Temples.
-Below are the recommended sites, but of course, your guide will be happy to modify the list based on your wish list.
+After breakfast, your Vietnam Cambodia holiday will start when private tour guide picks you up and takes you on a full-day discovery tour of the remains of an ancient civilization that once ruled much of Southeast Asia, the Angkor Temples.
+Below are the recommended sites, but of course, your guide will be happy to modify the list based on your wishlist.

 – Bayon – the incredible maze of corridors, gothic style towers and magical central temples with 1200 meters of the finest bas relief, depicting scenes of everyday life in 12th Century Cambodia is sure to impress